puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

 canonical: "/pe/latest/quick_writing.html"
 ---

 Welcome to the PE 3.1 advanced quick start guide.
-This document is a continuation of the [quick start guide](./quick_start.html), and is a short walkthrough to help you become more familiar with PE's features.
+This document is a continuation of the introductory [quick start guide](./quick_start.html), and is a short walkthrough to help you become more familiar with PE's features.
 Follow along to learn how to:

 * Modify modules obtained from the Forge
 * Write your own Puppet module
-* Examine reports in the console
+* Investigate events and view run reports in the console
 * Create a site module that composes other modules into machine roles
 * Apply Puppet classes to groups with the console

-> Before starting this walkthrough, you should have completed the [previous quick start guide](./quick_start.html).
+> Before starting this walkthrough, you should have completed the [introductory quick start guide](./quick_start.html).
 You should still be logged in as root or administrator on your nodes.

 Editing a Forge Module